 When Jesus heals the paralytic, He makes no bones about the fact that He, as the Son of Man, has the prerogative to forgive sin.
 Martin Collins explains how forgiveness and healing intersect in this awesome miracle of God's power and mercy.

-The healing of the paralytic in Capernaum is a remarkable witness of Jesus being the Christ, the Son of God.
-Martin Collins explains that Jesus honors the faith of the paralytic's four friends who lowered him through the roof, illustrating that the faith of others can be instrumental in bringing sinners to Christ.
+The healing of the paralytic is a remarkable event.
+Significantly, Jesus honors the faith of the paralytic's friends who lowered him through the roof.

 There are three components to Christ's composite sacrifice for our salvation: His death through the shedding of His blood, His body, and His resurrection.

 Jesus teaches the difference between works that cause burdens (work that profanes the Sabbath) and works that relieve burdens.
 The Father and Son never stop working.

 Sin causes disease, but the person who becomes sick does not necessarily commit the sin.
 Because God alone can forgive sin, God alone can heal.